AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-implementation.md

 - Some 'Neutral' surface colors on the Hall, Bedroom and Poseidon rows
 - The background of the segmented arcs (the circles) are also using a 'Neutral' surface elevation color.

 All the above colors adapt to the theme mode.
-The only exception is (barely) visible in the last row: in that case reference colors are used, which are the same in dark and light mode.
+The only exception is (barely) visible in the last row: that row uses reference colors that are the same in dark and light mode.

 [![M3 Example Light]][M3 Example Light]
 _A light theme example card (d07)_